Star Wars: Rise of Skywalker cameos, new characters explained

 All those voices

 When Rey is hearing all the Jedi come together for her, we heard: Samuel L. Jackson (Mace Windu from the prequels), Yoda (the OG, not the Baby), Freddie Prinze Jr. (Kanan Jarrus from animated series Star Wars: Rebels) and Liam Neeson (Qui-Gon Jinn from the prequels).
-But there were so many it was impossible to decipher all of them.
+But there were so many it was impossible to decipher them all.

-Sam Witwer is also credited under voice acting, but it's not clear whether he's voicing one of his numerous Star Wars canon characters (from Clone Wars, Rebels, the Battlefront games or Resistance) or if he was playing another stormtrooper/baddie (like in The Force Awakens).
+Sam Witwer is also credited under voice acting, but it's not clear whether he's voicing one of his numerous Star Wars canon characters (from Clone Wars, Rebels, the Battlefront games or Resistance) or if he's playing another stormtrooper/baddie (like in The Force Awakens).

-Let us know if you heard others in the comments and we'll try to confirm it!
+Let us know in the comments if you heard others and we'll try to confirm!

 New Star Wars characters